Daniel-Mietchen/events/FORCE-2018-research-published-last-week.md

 # Browsing history

 During the session, we made heavy use of online resources, and I tried to keep track of the main ones by leaving the respective browser tabs open.
-I will now close them and put the links in here.
+Those open tabs have now been incorporated in the notes here.